genkio/question-driven-learning/walkthrough-dive-in/step6.md

 > Welcome to my SAPUI5 Walkthrough, And Dive In blog series, where I’ll not only walkthrough the [tutorial](https://sapui5.hana.ondemand.com/sdk/#docs/guide/3da5f4be63264db99f2e5b04c5e853db.html), but dive in, to explore the magic behind SAPUI5.
 Buckle up and sit tight, it's gonna be a bumpy ride as I’m no expert in any way shape or form, just a humble learner who loves coding and likes to get to the bottom of things =。=

-> "You just do the programming and solve the problem.
-And then onto the next problem and solve that problem.
-And solve the next problem too.
-And if you solve enough problems, you get to go home."

-— The Martian

-I just came back watching the martian, this is one of my favourite lines in that movie, I did change the word ‘math’ to ‘programming’ here, I’d like to see a movie in which Matt Damon solves programming problems :D

 SAPUI5 uses AMD (Asynchronous Module Definition) format for its module definition and consumption, AMD format is to provide a solution for modular JavaScript that developers can use, you can find a lot of materials out there on this topic, let’s see how does it work in SAPUI5.

 This is the code introduced in step 6: modules of the walkthrough tutorial.
 The MessageToast module is the star of today’s show.

 [1]![screenshot#1](/screenshots/step.6.1.png)

+How does a module get defined?
+---

-First let’s take a quick look at How does a module defined?, I removed all the methods except the show method of our MessageToast module, so that it can be fit into my screenshot below.
+First let’s take a quick look at How does a module defined?
+I removed all the methods except the show method of our MessageToast module, so that it can be fit into the screenshot below.
 We define a module, by calling sap.ui.define, the first parameter could be (1) the name of the module, when omitted, the loader determines the name from the request, that’s what we’re doing here.
 The rest of the parameters are (2) the array of dependencies and (3) the module factory function, and (4) the boolean depending on whether an export to global names is required.

-In the factory function, we define a javascript object called MessageToast, ’show’ is one of the method / property added, it returns the MessageToast object in the end, that’s it.
+In the factory function, we define a javascript object called MessageToast, `.show` is one of the method / property added, it returns the MessageToast object in the end, that’s it.

 `sap/m/MessageToast.js`